 - k.
-Provide stockholders with a balanced and comprehensible assessment of the Company's performance, position and prospects on an annual and quarterly basis, including interim and other reports that could adversely affect its business, as well as reports to regulators that are required by law; - Conduct an annual self-assessment of the performance and the effectiveness of the Board, its committees, and each member with the assessment criteria and process based on the mandates, functions, roles and responsibilities provided in its charters and have the assessment supported by an external facilitator every three years; - m.
+Provide stockholders with a balanced and comprehensible assessment of the Company's performance, position and prospects on an annual and quarterly basis, including interim and other reports that could adversely affect its business, as well as reports to regulators that are required by law; - I. Conduct an annual self-assessment of the performance and the effectiveness of the Board, its committees, and each member with the assessment criteria and process based on the mandates, functions, roles and responsibilities provided in its charters and have the assessment supported by an external facilitator every three years; - m.
 Through the Corporate Governance Committee, ensure that all members of the Board shall go through an orientation process whereby they are briefed on their fiduciary responsibilities as directors, the Company's governance policies and processes, and the regulatory requirements and industry developments affecting the Company's business and operations, and provide for the continuing development program for the members of the Board; - n.
 Adopt a comprehensive set of policies (i.e., Code of Business Conduct and Ethics) that sets out the personal and professional conduct expected from members of the Company to ensure that directors, officers and employees shall uphold the best interests of the Company and work under a culture of integrity and excellence and with a sense of accountability, transparency and urgency.
-It shall monitor and ensure compliance and disseminate copies thereof to the Board, senior management and employees and made available in the Company's website. - o.
-Meet at such times or as frequently needed.
+It shall monitor and ensure compliance and disseminate copies thereof to the Board, senior management and employees and made available in the Company's website; - Meet at such times or as frequently needed.
 The minutes of such meetings shall be duly recorded.
-Independent views during Board meetings shall be encouraged and given due consideration. - p.
-Keep the activities and decisions of the Board within its authority under the Company's Articles of Incorporation and By-Laws, and in accordance with existing laws, rules and regulations; and q.
-Approve the selection and appointment to the Chief Executive Officer, Chief Compliance Officer who shall have the rank of at least senior vice president, the Chief Risk Officer and Chief Audit Executive and monitor their performance.
+Independent views during Board meetings shall be encouraged and given due consideration; - p.
+Keep the activities and decisions of the Board within its authority under the Company's Articles of Incorporation and By-Laws, and in accordance with existing laws, rules and regulations; - q.
+Approve the selection and appointment to the Chief Executive Officer, Chief Compliance Officer who shall have the rank of at least senior vice president, the Chief Risk Officer and Chief Audit Executive and monitor their performance; and - r.
+Process requests of shareholders for the holding of a special shareholders and determine if the objectives and conditions in the Call for Special Stockholders' Meeting are consistent with the requirements of SEC Memorandum Circular No. 7, Series of 2021.